 So your ultimate aim here is to ensure that your staff read the SOP, understand it and can adhere to it in their day to day roles.
-I would recommend SharePoint used in conjunction with the DocRead and DocSurvey tools as the perfect solution for this activity .
+You may also need to include some SOPS training in this process.
+I would recommend SharePoint used in conjunction with the DocRead and DocSurvey tools as the perfect solution for this activity.
 The following points describe the main considerations and how those tools can help with each:

-SOP Library– There needs to be a SOP Library in your organisation, the documents have to be stored in an easy accessible known area, where they can be referred to again and again.
-SharePoint is a great choice for this function, it has such rich functionality that can help you achieve SOP adherence and compliance.
+There needs to be a SOP Library in your organisation.
+Documents have to be stored in an easy accessible known area, where they can be referred to again and again.
+SharePoint is a great choice for this function, it has rich functionality that can help you achieve SOP adherence and compliance.
 Take a look at this blog - 5 Reasons to use SharePoint for SOP management

-Training – Ensuring your staff have read the SOP, if written in the correct way with an easily digestible format, can be all the training you need.
-However, this needs to be assessed on a per SOP basis, don’t assume that one training method will fit all SOPs or all Employees.
-A low cost but more engaging training solution would be to send out a training video.
-Using DocRead functionality this can be done in the same way as sending out a document, getting a positive confirmation that the Video has been watched or Document has been read, and saving a lot of chasing time by allowing you to easily view who has and hasn’t done what you have asked.
+What is SOPs training?
+Ensuring your staff have read the SOP, if written in the correct way with an easily digestible format, can be all the training you need.
+However, this needs to be assessed on a per SOP basis.
+Don’t assume that one training method will fit all SOPs or all Employees.
+A low cost but more engaging SOPS training solution would be to send out a training video.
+Using DocRead functionality this can be done in the same way as sending out a document.
+It also provides the benefit of getting a positive confirmation that the Video has been watched or Document has been read.
+In turn, saving a lot of chasing time by allowing you to easily view who has and hasn’t done what you have asked.

-Comprehension – So our staff have read the SOP or looked at the training material, this goes a long way to ensure understanding of its contents, however it is not a guarantee.
+So our staff have read the SOP or looked at the training material.
+This goes a long way to ensure understanding of its contents, however it is not a guarantee.
 That assurance can only be gained through testing the audience.
-This can be achieved using the DocRead sister product, DocSurvey, it allows for a test to be distributed separately or at the same time as your SOP materials, that the recipients have to pass for the task to be marked as complete
+This can be achieved using the DocRead sister product, DocSurvey.
+DocSurvey allows for a test to be distributed separately or at the same time as your SOP materials, that the recipients have to pass for the task to be marked as complete

-Evidence and Tracking – From the simplistic view of wanting to know that all your staff have done all the above steps, through to needing to provide evidence to customers or regulatory body.
-Whatever your reasons you will need some form of Management Information reporting on these final stages of getting your SOP read and understood.
-When done manually using emails and list this can take hours and be very unproductive, so the recommendation is to ensure the solution you use can automate this and provide a MI to back it up.
+From the simplistic view of wanting to know that all your staff have done all the above steps, through to needing to provide evidence to customers or regulatory body.
+Whatever your reasons, you will need some form of Management Information reporting on these final stages of getting your SOP read and understood.
+When done manually using emails and list this can take hours and be very unproductive.
+The recommendation is to ensure the solution you use can automate this and provide the MI (Management Information) to back it up.
 Whilst the workflows in DocRead take care of ensuring your staff have read and understood the content.
 The DocRead MI gives you the tools in an easy to use interface that allows you to easily track that activity and provide the evidence where required.

 Next time we will talk about keeping your SOP current and relevant in our final slice of the ‘SOP pie’ – Review & Update